Why Children? The Aart Van Wingerden School Has An Answer

 The school’s principal, Dieusibon, himself a “miracle story”, sums up the values that are foundational to the school’s success: “Our school works on three things: Honor, Academe, Physic.”
 Honor – The students are challenged to develop integrity, honesty and respect for their teachers and each other.
 These Biblical values often fly in the face of what is practiced in the culture.
 Academe – The students are encouraged to study hard and to strive for excellence in their education.
 This value is applied to both the academic subjects and the required Bible curriculum the students are taught.
 Physic – Along with the daily nutritious meal and medical care, sports, playground activities, music, and some vocational classes for the older students are offered to aid the student's physical and social development.

-Over the years, classroom buildings and a cafeteria have been built, a playground added, a basketball court poured, and most recently the Vocational Building constructed.
-This building houses classrooms, a workshop for woodworking and welding classes, and storage areas.
-Beyond the normal academic classes, vocational, computer, Bible, and English classes are also offered.
-These are most often taught by people from the U.S. and Canada, visiting on a short term mission lasting from two weeks to three months.
+Over the years, classroom buildings and a cafeteria have been built, a playground added, a basketball court poured, and most recently a Computer Lab installed.
+The Lab will obviously train the students in modern technology, communication and research.
+An added bonus is the opportunity to collaborate visually via the internet with schools in the U.S., and potentially other countries.
+Beyond the normal academic classes, computer, Bible, and English classes are also offered.
+These are often taught by people from the U.S. and Canada, visiting on a short term mission trip.
 They compliment the competent and caring Haitian teaching staff, all committed to the welfare and development of the precious lives of these students.